 - Ethical and philosophical tensions in the care of people with disabilities.

 Banks, C.A.
-The downside of professional boundaries in learning disability social care support: a case for thinking about emotional connectedness in relations of care (forthcoming 2020 to be submitted to Sociology of Health and Illness).
+The downside of professional boundaries in learning disability social care support: a case for thinking about emotional connectedness in relations of care (forthcoming 2020).

 Banks, C.A., D. Wainwright, R. Gooberman-Hill.
 An ethnography exploring the limits of dedifferentiation in the lives of adults with learning disabilities.
-Special Issue in Journal of Intellectual and Developmental Disability (forthcoming September 2020).
+Special Issue in Journal of Intellectual and Developmental Disability (in press).

 Banks, C.A.
 (2019).
 Professional distance versus human touch.
 Community Living.
 Available at: https://www.cl-initiatives.co.uk/professional-distance-versus-human-touch/